vanya-001/Java/README.md

 ## DSA - Coding Practice Questions

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to the Java DSA (Data Structures and Algorithms) Practice Repository!
+This repository is dedicated to helping you improve your coding skills in Java by providing a collection of DSA questions and exercises.

 ## Folder Structure